Intracto/buildozer/README.md

 ### Build

+Both the `build` and `watch` commands output the files to the same directory.

 ```shell
 buildozer build
 ```

 The `build` task can be used for production environments.
 The build command:
 - Copy files [if needed](#copy)
-- Compiles Sass to css
+- Compiles Sass to CSS
-- Use autoprefixer for vendor prefixing
+- Use [autoprefixer](https://github.com/postcss/autoprefixer) for vendor prefixing
-- Minifies the css output
+- Minifies the CSS output
 - Minifies images and svg
-- Compiles ES6 to ES5
+- Transpiles ES6 to ES5
 - Minifies javascript
 - Concatenate `.js` files in the `concat` folder